 If you’ve only been to the zoo in the summer, then you’re not getting the full Zoo Atlanta effect!
 Some of my favorite animals are more active in the cooler weather.

 - Giant pandas: Their natural habitat is the snowy mountains of China, so all this snow that Atlanta has been getting is no problem for Ya Lun, Xi Lun, Lun Lun, and Yang Yang.
-Plus, they have their indoor dayrooms where you can watch them tussling about as well.
+Plus, the pandas have their indoor dayrooms where you can watch them tussling about as well.

 - Red panda: Idgie is a native of the Himalayas and she’s enjoying her newly renovated habitat.